rianhughes/tokemak-quant-project/Write-Up.md

 From the root folder execute:
 poetry run python3.10 tokemak_quant_project/example.py

+Also, note: I added my own Alchemy API Key as a default in the main file, as the previous one was heavily rate limited.

 ## Outline of project

 ### Part 1: Collect, decode and store data